StefanoAnzolut/business-guide/source/quickstart/upgrade.rst

 Already have an account?
 This is how it works.
 ----------------------------------------------

 If you already use Skribble with your **business email address**, you can set up Skribble Business for your company directly from your Skribble account.
 This will make you the admin.
-Don't worry, you can add more admins later if you need.
+You can add more admins later if you need.

 - Click **Billing** on the left in your Skribble account